lou-bgrd/Beginner-cybersec-projects-/README.md

 # Password and security
-Currently working on small projets to study cybersecurity and python as a beginner.
+Currently working on small projects to study cybersecurity and python as a beginner.